What is mBaaS? Secrets Unlocked

 Frontend vs. Backend

-For a start, let’s explain the difference between a Frontend and Backend.
+For a start, let’s explain the difference between a Frontend and a Backend.
 The aspect of software that the application user interacts with is called the frontend.
 While the engine that powers the frontend, which is not visible to the app user, is called the Backend.
 The developer connects these two parts of the software together through the Application Programming Interface, also known as API.

 BaaS vs. Creating your Own Backend